-Corrective actions shall be undertaken if establishment and/or tree growth and carbon sequestration rates do not meet expectations.
+Corrective actions shall be undertaken if establishment and/or tree growth and carbon sequestration rates do not meet predicted and validated amounts

 - Monitoring plans set out in the Project Design Document. - Signed commitment from the landowner or project developer to monitor and maintain verification for the project duration (See Section 2.1).